smnorris/cwf_fishpassage/README.md

     - BC large dams (CWF, [large_dams_bc.geojson](inputs/large_dams_bc.geojson))
     - Falls > 5m (Province of BC, [FISS Obstacles](https://catalogue.data.gov.bc.ca/dataset/provincial-obstacles-to-fish-passage))
     - the Chief Joseph Dam (modelled as a point at the confluence of the Columbia and the Okanagan)
+4. Finally, a watershed be included or excluded based on review of additional datasets and literature

 ## Requirements